Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

-school me about your style? (i'll lean into your attacks for the money, i'll apply my degree in engineering mathematics to geo-me-trick-ally /compute|calculate/ the expert perpendicular weakness of your stance(s) (it's like riding /bus|train|../),..) i know no"-thing"; i do yoga, dancing(i'm a hare krishna; you see our plyometrics on the street), workout, gymnastics, arcrobatics, parkour, freerunning,.; you know no"-thing" what are your other experiences? other styles? (other instructors?) price? how many classes averages black belt? price?
+school me about your style? (i'll lean into your attacks for the money, i'll apply my degree in engineering mathematics to geo-me-trick-ally /compute|calculate/ the expert perpendicular weakness of your stance(s) (it's like riding /bus|train|../),..) i know no"-thing"; i do yoga, dancing(i'm a hare krishna; you see our plyometrics on the street), workout, gymnastics, arcrobatics, parkour, freerunning,.; you know no"-thing" what are your other experiences? other styles? (other instructors?) what books, videos, and other materialistic resources, do you recommend? price? how many classes averages black belt? price?